alissone/qr_code_generator/README.md

 This is a Flutter app created to generate QR Codes from text.
 Should be used within the `share` modal on Android (there is no iOS support currently).

 You can either scan the code from another device or share the resulting transparent PNG image to any other app.

-Sample screenshots:
+## Sample screenshots

 ### Opening app from launcher icon
 <img src='https://github.com/alissone/qr_code_generator/raw/main/screenshots/Screenshot_2021-05-25-16-11-15-937_com.alissone.qrCodeGen.jpg' height='250'>